ZachMK25/linked-blog-starter-md/FL25 SJSU/252 - AI and Data Eng./Markov Decision Processes (MDP) and Reinforcement Learning (RL).md

 			= sum of probs to get to each s' \* rewards of getting to each s' = 70%*X + + ℽVi(s'x) + 15%*Y + + ℽVi(s'y) + 15%*Z + ℽVi(s'z)
 ```

+Choosing value for epsilon
+- balance of optimality and efficiency
+- can be closer to V\*(*s*) but takes more time to fill out table, v.v.